technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 13 - Configure email and enable enhanced experience for email attachments.md

 # Lab 13 - Configure email and enable enhanced experience for email attachments

-**Objective** - In this Lab, you will enable Power Apps trial to enhance email experience.
+**Objective** - In this Lab, you will enable a Power Apps trial to enhance email experience.
 You will also configure email attachment size limitations and enable enhanced experience for email attachments.

 ## Task 1 - Enable Power Apps free trial

 1. Open a tab and paste the link of the Power Apps - !!https://powerapps.microsoft.com/!!

-2. Login with the credentials provided to execute the lab.

-3. Click on **Try for free**
+2. Click on **Try for free**

     ![](./media/media12/image0.png)

-4. Enter the admin email ID and click on **Start free**.
+3. Enter the admin email ID and click on **Start free**.

     ![](./media/media12/image05.png)

-5. Select the Customer Service Trial environment on top right corner of the home page.
+4. Select the Customer Service Trial environment on top right corner of the home page.

     ![](./media/media12/image2.png)